pranav-singhal/create-dapp-kit/README.md

 The generated project will ask for your WalletConnect Project ID during setup.
 This will be saved in `.env.local`.

+You can customize:
-You can customize the chains and RPC URLs in `src/providers.tsx`.
+- Chains and RPC URLs in `src/providers.tsx`
+- UI components using shadcn/ui's CLI
+- Theme and styling through Tailwind configuration

 ## License